igaichenkov/shortlink-node/README.md

 ## About

-A pet project to experiment NestJS framework.
+A pet project to experiment with NestJS framework.
 Makes absolutely no practical sense, over engineered and overcomplicated.

 ## Installation